Linux Audio Plugin Development (LAPD)

 With which DAWs and/or operating systems should I test my plugins?

-- As with other platforms, testing audio plugins with different DAWs is also worthwhile on Linux.
-The numerous Linux distributions and desktop environments or window managers can be an additional factor.
-However, many vendors test their plugins on Linux to a limited extent, e.g. only with Ubuntu and Ardour.
+- The numerous Linux distributions and desktop environments or window managers can be an additional factor.
+However, many vendors test their plugins on Linux to a limited extent, e.g. only with Debian and Ardour.

 - How well does the framework I use work with Linux?